analogdevicesinc/aditof_sdk/doc/raspberrypi3/user_guide.md

   <summary>AD-96TOF1-EBZ rev.B</summary>

 For the AD-96TOF1-EBZ rev.B to work with the RPi the following changes must be made on the camera board:
  - short pins 2 and 3 on JP1.
-JP1 is located underneath the laser board so the laser board must be first detached from the camera board to have acces to this solder jumper
+JP1 is located underneath the laser board so the laser board must be first detached from the camera board to have access to this solder jumper
  - short R98 and R109
  - move the S1 switch to position 1 - to the dot on the switch
  </details>